MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-cert-verification.md

 In past versions of Microsoft Edge, both the default certificate trust list and the certificate verifier logic were provided by underlying operating system (OS) platform.

 For managed devices, starting in Microsoft Edge 112 on Windows and macOS, both the default certificate trust list and the certificate verifier are provided by and shipped with the browser.
-This decouples the list and verifier from the host operating system's root store for the default verification behavior.
+This approach decouples the list and verifier from the host operating system's root store for the default verification behavior.
 See the [rollout timeline and testing guidance](#rollout-timeline-and-testing-guidance) for more detail about the timing of the change.

 Even after the change, in addition to trusting the built-in roots that ship with Microsoft Edge, the browser queries the underlying platform for—and trusts—locally installed roots that users and/or enterprises installed.
 As a result, scenarios where a user or enterprise installed more roots to the host operating system's root store should continue to work.